-Let’s say your average lead conversion time is 2 weeks and the average revenue per customer $3,000.
+Let’s say your average lead conversion time is 2 weeks and the average revenue per customer is $3,000.
 After launching the CX program, you listened to the customer and understood the problems they were facing.

 You improved your customer support, enhanced product performance, and added new features to your product based on the voice of your customer.

-After incorporating all the changes, the average lead conversion time was reduced to 3 days and average revenue per customer became $3,300.
+After incorporating all the changes, the average lead conversion time was reduced to 3 days and the average revenue per customer became $3,300.

 That’s what customer acquisition cost is all about, reducing the acquisition cost and increasing the revenue.

-2. It’s your turn to choose the high impact business metric
+2. It’s your turn to choose the high-impact business metric

 Now that you know about the business metrics, the next step would be to choose the business metric that is most impacted by your customer experience.
 Customer experience requires investments and serves many benefits, hence selecting the metric that can be measured alongside your CX investment is of paramount importance.

 Defining the ROI and measuring the ROI can only be done by measuring the impact metrics.
 While choosing the impact metric, make sure that you serve the objectives of the ROI.

 For example, if your business metric is customer satisfaction, you need to focus on the CSAT score across the customer journey at all touchpoints.
 Focus on customer satisfaction, churn rate, and retention across the journey.
 Make sure that your customer is satisfied at every milestone such as purchase, post-purchase, or support.